harshitagirase/Sigma-Take-Home-Assignment/question_2/README.md

 ## Problem
 Write a query that produces a result for the total active rows for each schema, each month, with a month-over-month percent change calculation.
+BONUS — if the month is not complete, estimate the usage for that month

 ## Data Source